LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of Berry-Tree Inference Framework

 \subsection{Key Technical Components}

-\textbf{Data Management:} \texttt{Berry-Tree} employs serialization and deserialization techniques, specifically using formats like JSON and CSV, to efficiently store and transfer checkpoint data from tree search reasoning processes.
+\textbf{Data Management.} \texttt{Berry-Tree} employs serialization and deserialization techniques, specifically using formats including JSON and CSV, to efficiently store, transfer and recover checkpoint data from tree search reasoning processes.
 The framework stores this data along with hash values to ensure integrity and allows for quick restoration of tree search states in memory when needed.
-Furthermore, \texttt{Berry-Tree} leverages the HuggingFace Datasets library to handle core data inputs for both training and inference.
-It supports seamless loading of datasets such as GSM8K and MATH from the HuggingFace Hub, enhancing its flexibility and ensuring compatibility with diverse reasoning tasks.
+Furthermore, \texttt{Berry-Tree} leverages the HuggingFace Datasets library to handle core dataset inputs for both training and inference.
+It supports seamless loading of benchmark datasets such as GSM8K and MATH from the HuggingFace Hub, enhancing its flexibility and ensuring compatibility with diverse reasoning tasks.

-\textbf{Tree Search Methods:} \texttt{Berry-Tree} support multiple tree search algorithms, with MCTS being central to handling large-scale complex reasoning tasks by leveraging random simulation and statistical analysis to optimize the search space.
-The Tree of Thoughts (ToT) further extends the exploration depth and breadth of reasoning paths, helping the system manage uncertainty.
-A* is applied in pathfinding tasks, offering efficient heuristic search capabilities.
+\textbf{Tree Search Methods.} \texttt{Berry-Tree} support multiple tree search algorithms, with MCTS being central to handling large-scale complex reasoning tasks by leveraging random simulation and statistical analysis to optimize the search space.
+The Tree of Thoughts (ToT) extends the exploration depth and breadth of reasoning paths, helping the system manage uncertainty.
+And A* can offer a efficient heuristic search capabilities.

-\textbf{Reliability Design:} To ensure the stability and continuity of inference tasks, \texttt{Berry-Tree} incorporates load balancing and failover mechanisms.
-During high-concurrency operations, the load balancer distributes workloads across different servers, preventing server overload.
-The failover mechanism ensures that tasks can seamlessly transition to backup servers in case of partial server failures.
+\textbf{Reliability Design.} To ensure the stability and continuity of inference tasks, \texttt{Berry-Tree} incorporates load balancing and failover mechanisms.
+During high-concurrency operations, the load balance componet distributes workloads across different inference servers, preventing server overload.
+The failover mechanism ensures that tasks can seamlessly recover and transition to backup servers in case of partial server failures.

-\textbf{Server Architecture:} The framework's server architecture is divided into two segments: one dedicated to executing Large Language Model (LLM) inference and the other designated explicitly for handling PPRM (Pairwise Preference Reward Model) and EBC (Enhanced Borda Count) processes.
+\textbf{Server Architecture.} The framework's server architecture is divided into two segments: one dedicated to executing Large Language Model (LLM) inference and the other designated explicitly for handling PPRM (Pairwise Preference Reward Model) with EBC (Enhanced Borda Count) method.
 This modular design allows the framework to allocate computational resources flexibly, improving overall efficiency.